GUIDELINES FOR ON-CAMPUS COUNSELING

 2. Fee, Number of Sessions, & Cancellation Policy

 There is no cost for the first 2 sessions which focus on assessment, referrals, or emergency management.
-If on campus counseling continues, the fee is $10 and increases to $15 at session #11.
-Fees rise to $25 at 20 sessions.
-To ensure greater access on campus resources, referrals will be provided if counseling must continue beyond 25-30 sessions.
-On campus resources are limited, so most students and spouses will be referred to Trinity or into the SHBP Specialty Counseling Network sooner rather than later.
-It is not guaranteed that a person who began on-campus counseling one year can continue on-campus beyond that year.
-Fees are charged to student accounts and apply without 24 hours notice of cancellation except for illness and emergencies.
-This policy encourages good stewardship of time and discourages forgetting!
-While termination of counseling is best done intentionally and collaboratively, one can withdraw from treatment at any time without consequences.
+If on campus counseling continues, a fee of $10 applies, increasing to $15 at session #11 and $25 at # 20.
+To ensure greater access to on campus resources, referrals will be provided if counseling should continue beyond 25-30 sessions, beyond a year or if someone would be better served at Trinity Counseling Service or through the SHBP Counseling Network.
+Counseling and wellness life coaching fees are charged to student accounts and apply without 24 hours notice of cancellation except for illness and emergencies.
+This policy encourages good stewardship and discourages forgetting!
+While termination of counseling is best done collaboratively, one can withdraw from treatment at any time without consequences.
 The Director of Student Counseling helps with new or additional referrals for therapy, groups, spiritual direction and wellness life coaching.
 No one will be denied services for lack of funds.

 3. Punctuality and Protocol:

 If you arrive early, please make yourself comfortable in the waiting area.
 If you are meeting with the Director of Student Counseling, Nancy Schongalla-Bowman, and her door is closed at the time your session is to begin, please knock to let her know you are there, as she may be on the phone.
-Those seeing Whitney Ross or Julie Collins will meet in the Miller Chapel basement waiting area.
 We value your time and try to be punctual.
-However, on occasion a session will need to start a few minutes late or have to be rescheduled due to an emergency.
+However, on occasion a session will need to start a few minutes late or be rescheduled due to an emergency.
 We will give as much notice as possible of such changes.
 Most sessions last 45 – 50 minutes.

 4. What You Can Expect From Counseling:

-Counseling provides a safe setting in which to explore many things including emotions, needs, hopes, wounds, strengths, experiences, challenges, relationships, issues of faith and call, etc. Initially, the healing process may bring more pain as feelings and memories surface.
-The goal is self-understanding and an increased experience of life’s “abundance” through the resolution of feelings, issues, and patterns which have limited one’s joy, flexibility, efficacy and positive relationships.
-Therapy is a collaborative process requiring a deepening trust between the client and the therapist.
-It is important to address anything that hinders the development of that trust.
-The therapist-client relationship, the client and therapist’s wisdom, the client’s motivation, and the guidance of the Holy Spirit are among the many elements that contribute to the benefit of counseling.
+Counseling provides a safe setting in which to explore many things including emotions, needs, hopes, wounds, strengths, experiences, challenges, relationships, issues of faith and call, etc. Initially, the healing process may bring discomfort as one reconsiders experiences and tries new behavior.
+Self-understanding and a sense of abundance increase through the resolution of feelings, issues, and patterns which have limited one’s joy, flexibility, efficacy, or positive relationships, including one’s relationship with God.
+Because therapy is a collaborative process it is important to address anything that hinders the deepening of trust in the therapist-client relationship.
+Shared wisdom, non-judgment, curiosity, motivation, and the guidance of the Holy Spirit are among many elements that contribute to a positive counseling experience..